** NEW: Registration open for PLS National CMD Course that starts October 7, 2025. See brochure ×

 Under 15 Minutes

-Students analyze a book cover and a webpage for messages about soil and about values and credibility in media messages.
-This simple decoding activity has been taken from a larger lesson with many slides titled “History of Resource Depletion."
+Students analyze a book cover for messages about rainforest protection and about credibility in media messages.
+This simple decoding activity has been taken from a larger lesson with many slides titled “History of Endangered Species."
 To access this lesson, type the title with quotes into the PLS keyword search bar.

 Middle School, High School, College